 Depreciation is recorded on the straight-line method.
-Total depreciation expense for the 2004 fiscal year was \$4,912.
+Total depreciation expense for the period April 1, 2004 through June 30, 2005 was \$4,912.

 D. Cash and Cash Equivalents

 The Authority considers all highly liquid investments (including restricted assets) with maturity of three months or less when purchased to be cash equivalents.